 The draft legislation outlines the process by which Australian CISs may be registered by ASIC as Passport funds, by which foreign Passport funds can notify ASIC of their intention to offer interests in the fund to Australian investors, and the circumstances under which ASIC can reject registration.

 Key features of the proposed CCIV regime

 The CCIV scheme creates a new type of investment vehicle, which will allow Australian funds managers to pursue overseas investment opportunities through a company structure.
 It is intended to complement the Passport by making Australian funds more accessible to foreign investors.
 Key features of the draft CCIV Bill are:

-If you would like further information about this, please do not hesitate to contact Hillary Ray or someone in our Financial Services team.
+If you would like further information about this, please do not hesitate to contact someone in our Financial Services team.